Maycee Bell: North Carolina Courage

 On August 21, 2024, Gotham FC traded Bell to the North Carolina Courage for $80,000 in allocation money and $10,000 in intra-league transfer funds.
 She debuted for her former youth club on September 8, substituting late for Felicitas Rauch in a 4–1 win against the San Diego Wave.

 Bell made her first start for the Courage on March 22, 2025, playing left back in the home-opening 2–1 loss to the Seattle Reign.
 On April 13, she made her first Courage start at center back after Malia Berkely was a late scratch against Gotham FC.
-She was subsequently a regular starter at right-sided center back as head coach Sean Nahas refashioned the defense into a back three for a spell.
+North Carolina head coach Sean Nahas, who had coached her with the Courage Academy, subsequently trusted her as a regular starter.
 On May 3, she won all eight duels and three tackles during a 2–0 win over the Utah Royals, becoming the first NWSL player in five years to go 100% in those statistics on that many attempts.
+She finished the season with 24 appearances, starting 21, as the Courage placed ninth and missed the playoffs.
+On December 5, the Courage announced that they had signed Bell to a contract extension through 2028.